-'Zone 3b Developed' relates to sites within which there are existing buildings that are considered to be impermeable to floodwaters.
-It is important to recognise that the land surrounding these buildings are critical flow paths and/or flood storage areas, and must be retained.
-This sub-delineation is in accordance with the recommendations of the national planning policy guidelines, and recognises the impact that existing barriers have upon the flooding regime.
+'Zone 3b Developed' relates to sites within which there are existing buildings that are considered to be mostly impermeable to floodwaters.
+The flood outline for Flood Zone 3b Developed is limited to the built footprint of buildings, and does not include land surrounding these buildings where floodwater may flow.
+This sub-delineation is in accordance with the recommendations from the Environment Agency, and has been agreed by OCC.